 Brain injury, spinal cord injury, paralysis, fractured bones, ankle injury, whiplash, chronic pain, and psychological injury are all possible results following a serious t-bone collision.
 Many people black out, or forget the moments immediately after their t-bone collisions because they lose consciousness, pass out from pain, or because the events of the accident took place too fast to recall.
 The most important thing following a t-bone collision is to get proper medical attention for your injuries.
 The casting of the blame against the negligent driver will take care of itself with the help of the police, or witnesses to the accident.

-Goldfinger Personal Injury Law has gained a reputation of excellence in representing accident victims with the side collision, or t-bone car accident cases.
+Goldfinger Injury Lawyers has gained a reputation of excellence in representing accident victims with the side collision, or t-bone car accident cases.
 All of our consultations for these cases are free, and you don’t have to pay any legal fees until your case settles.
 If you cannot meet with us at our Toronto, London, or Peterborough office, we’d be happy to meet with you at your home or hospital, free of charge.
 We look forward to working with you and getting you the results which you deserve.